abhinav9558/Gabe-DAE-6MonthProjects/learning/readme.md

-# How do I inetegrate MISP with Wazuh?
+# How do I integrate MISP with Wazuh?

 **MISP** is short for **Malware Information Sharing Platform** and when paired with a **SIEM (Security Information and Event Manager)** software we can match already caught IoCs from other individuals to the events occuring on our monitored computer systems.